 In between a television advertisement and entertainment- a fair skin model with blond hair walks into an office for an interview.
 She combs her hair – applies a fairness cream.
 Kaboom!
 She gets the job.
-The people start clapping, the interviewer stands up in applause and the following taglines start playing in the background-
+The interviewer stands up in applause, people start clapping and the following taglines start playing in the background-

-Since when has fair skin and blond hair been natural for India?
+Since when has fair skin and blond hair been natural for the entirety of India?
 Why do the print media, television, corporate(s), film industries a.k.a.
-Bollywood and other erstwhile markets support the fairness programs and the said prejudice?
-Why are Indians obsessed with fairness?
+Bollywood and erstwhile market participant support the fairness programs and the said prejudice?
+Why are Indians per se obsessed with fairness?
 Why are people obsessed with fairness?
-Is fairness more important than equality?
-Instead of promoting fairness ideology why not promote a healthy skin bereft of the colour based discretions?
+Is fairness more important than equality and self-esteem?
+Instead of promoting fairness ideology why not promote a healthy skin bereft of the colour biased discrimination?

 In a country where racism and casteism are bred into since childhood, culturally and socially along with a commonwealth ideology, the idea of a beautified fair skin is bombarded into people’s lives with aggressive advertising.
 This equates fair skin with not just beauty but success and happiness.
 The obsession with fair-complexion, despite being shameful and irresponsible, is in blatant disregard towards the majority of the population which is either brown or dark-skinned.

 India and its obsession with fairness viz. this cultural paradox is also unsafe on so many levels- such as causing insidious self-esteem issues and developing inferiority complex amongst others.
 The very ideology that “gora hai toh achha hai” (Fair is better) is as regressive as Trump’s statement “grab ‘em all by the pussies”.